Contact:

 After securing and exposing, add-on components are removed, the lining is released in sections, and the load-bearing structure is assessed.
 In narrow shafts, the compact interplay of hydraulic tool and power pack enables smooth working.
 Low-vibration splitting technology reduces effects on adjacent foundation areas, which is particularly relevant for strip-out and cutting within existing halls.

-Tools and methods in the context of the slag pit
+Tools and methods in the context of a slag pit

 Concrete pulverizers